leapdao/leapdao-website/src/blog/content/Mainnet-Revamp.md

 Most notably, we are upgrading to the latest Tendermint version which includes breaking changes (including changes in a database structure) and thus requires a network reset.
 Sadly, it also makes a hard fork not possible.

-## But aren't blockchains meant to be immutable?

-Well, for Layer-1 chains it might be true.
-We are arguing though, that for Layer-2 chains, and Plasma chain in particular, immutability may not be that important.
-Here is why.

-Blockchain is a source of truth for the apps built on top of it.
-Thus it should stay immutable otherwise it cannot be trusted anymore<sup>[1](#s1)</sup>.
-However, for Plasma chain the supreme source of truth is always its root chain plus data witness.
-Even if a plasma chain ceases to exist, users still can safely exit their funds using the bridge contract on the root chain<sup>[2](#s2)</sup>.
-So non-immutability of a plasma chain is not leading to undesired value changes.
+Before we go further, it may be useful to recap how the LeapDAO plasma chain is governed.
+Feel free to skip the next section if you are well aware of our [Minimal Viable Governance](https://leapdao.org/blog/Minimal-Viable-Governance/).

+## Recap on how LeapDAO plasma chain is governed

+Apart from the ability to do transfers and invoke contracts, Plasma chains have an additional functionality to deposit and exit funds from it's parent chain.
+An on-chain contract called Plasma Bridge is used to execute these functions.

+The Leap Network uses [Zeppelin OS](https://zeppelinos.org/) to allow upgrades of its Plasma Bridge.
+To avoid endangering the security of funds on the chain through upgrades, the Leap Network implements a [Minimal Viable Governance](https://leapdao.org/blog/Minimal-Viable-Governance/) protocol.
+It grants all the users enough time to review and react to governance proposals before they are applied.

-## What exactly we are planning to do
+## What we are planning to do

-We’ve submitted a [governance proposal](https://leapdao.org/blog/Minimal-Viable-Governance/) to disable exits and deposits on the chain.
-There will be one week period for exiting your funds, if you disagree with what we are doing.
+First, we need to stop the old network safely.
+To do that we’ve submitted a [governance proposal](https://leapdao.org/blog/Minimal-Viable-Governance/) to upgrade Plasma Bridge disabling exits and deposits on the chain.

-Once exits and deposits are disabled and all pending exits are finalized, we make a snapshot of UTXOs on the mainnet.
+Once exits and deposits are disabled and all pending exits are finalized, we make a snapshot of UTXOs on the plasma chain.

-Then, we deploy a new set of [plasma contracts](https://github.com/leapdao/leap-contracts) and bootstrap a new network of [validators](https://github.com/leapdao/leap-node).
-The network will be using the same tokens as the previous one.
+Next, we deploy a new set of [plasma contracts](https://github.com/leapdao/leap-contracts) and bootstrap a new network of [validators](https://github.com/leapdao/leap-node).
+The network will be using the same configuration as the previous one including governance parameters and registered root chain tokens.

-We deposit a required number of LEAP tokens on the new network and distribute them according to the snapshot.
+To replicate account balances on the new chain, we deposit a required number of LEAP tokens on plasma and distribute them according to the snapshot.
 All other tokens are exited from plasma already, so nothing needs to be done.
-This way, everyone will retain their plasma balance.
+This way, everyone retains their plasma balance.

-We switch over all the infrastructure (like [Bridge UI](https://github.com/leapdao/bridge-ui)) to use the new network which effectively becomes a mainnet from that moment.
+We switch over all the infrastructure (like [Bridge UI](https://mainnet.leapdao.org)) to use the new network which effectively becomes a mainnet from that moment.

 Meanwhile, we recover tokens from the old bridge contracts to compensate the deposit made into a new network.

----

-<a name="s1"></a><sup>1</sup> — This is arguable as well.
-There are valid reasons from both the immutability maximalists (e.g. Ethereum Classic supporters) and "anti-immutabilism" adepts (Zamfirians?).
-However, it is not that important for our topic today.

-<a name="s2"></a><sup>2</sup> — Provided the user has a copy of block data and bridge contract implementation is correct and safe from bad governance (no last minute updates possible).